Holberg History, Family Crest & Coats of Arms

 - Joseph F Holberg, who landed in Mississippi in 1860

 - Jacob Holberg, who arrived in Mississippi in 1872

-- Jacob Holberg, who settled in Mississippi in 1872
+- Franz Holberg, who settled in Philadelphia in 1878

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)